magmasource/MAGMA/README.md

               Directories are stipulated relative to current directory with no trailing delimiter.
 ```
  The three usage scenarios are as follows:
 - First usage takes a standard MELTS input file as input on the command line and processes it using MELTS version 1.0.2, placing output files in the current directory.
-- Second usage processes a MELTS input file formatted using the standard MELTS input XML schema (contained in schema definition file [MELTSinput.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/master/MELTSinput.xsd)) and processes it using the MELTS/pMELTS version specified in that file, placing output files in the current directory.
+- Second usage processes a MELTS input file formatted using the standard MELTS input XML schema (contained in schema definition file [MELTSinput.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/MAGMA/MELTSinput.xsd)) and processes it using the MELTS/pMELTS version specified in that file, placing output files in the current directory.
+    - The output file ending `*-out.xml` will contain output for the last step in the calculation sequence.
+On the MAGMA branch another file is produced ending `*-sequence.xml` which contains output for all steps, similar to the MELTS web services output (see below).
+    - Note that changing MELTS/pMELTS model from the compiled default using the XML input file only works on the MAGMA branch.
 - Third usage places the executable in listening mode.
 The program waits for a file to be placed in the specified `inputDir`, processes that file, and places output into the `outputDir`, moving the input file in the `inputProcessedDir` if one is specified.
 This usage is appropriate if some other program (like Excel) is used to generate input files and waits until output is produced for subsequent processes.
-Input files must conform to the XML schema noted in the second usage, and output files are generated according to XML output schema specified in [MELTSoutput.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/master/MELTSoutput.xsd) and [MELTSstatus.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/master/MELTSstatus.xsd).
-Detailed documentation files on all of the XML schema may be found in [the Wiki](https://gitlab.com/ENKI-portal/xMELTS/wikis/home).
-These schema are also utilized in client-server communication involving the MELTS web services (see below).
 A typical command for this usage scenario may look like this:

     ```
     ./Melts-batch ./inputXML ./outputXML ./processedXML
     ```
     where the various directories must exist prior to starting the batch process.

+Input files for the second and third usage must conform to the XML schema noted in the second usage ([MELTSinput.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/MAGMA/MELTSinput.xsd)), and output files are generated according to XML output schema specified in [MELTSoutput.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/MAGMA/MELTSoutput.xsd) and [MELTSstatus.xsd](https://gitlab.com/ENKI-portal/xMELTS/blob/MAGMA/MELTSstatus.xsd).
+These schema are also utilized in client-server communication involving the MELTS web services (see below).
+Detailed documentation files on all of the XML schema may be found in [the MELTS Web Services page](https://melts.ofm-research.org/web-services.html).
+The main difference between the MAGMA branch version of the MELTS input XML schema and the web services one is the introduction of a `<finalize />` tag that is used to complete and close the `*-seqence.xml` output file.

 ### Building command-line auxillary and testing programs ###
 You can build command-line executables for testing various aspects of the MELTS software library by executing this command: